zitadel/zitadel/docs/docs/guides/integrate/zitadel-api/example-zitadel-api-with-dot-net.md

 ---
-title: Integrate ZITADEL into a .NET Application
+title: Integrate ZITADEL APIs into a .NET Application
-sidebar_label: .NET
+sidebar_label: Example .NET
 ---

 This integration guide shows you how to integrate **ZITADEL** into your .NET application.